GenericMappingTools/gmt/trunk/doc/rst/source/sphinterpolate.rst

 sphinterpolate
 **************

+.. only:: not man

     sphinterpolate - Spherical gridding in tension of data on a sphere

 `Synopsis <#toc1>`_
 -------------------